Chapter 5 Reliability

 • estimate “…the degree to which test scores are free from errors of measurement” (APA, 1985, p.
 19)

-Figure 7.1a in Revelle’s chapter illustrates the attentuation of the correlation between the variables p and q as a function of reliabilty.
+Figure 7.1a in Revelle’s chapter illustrates the attenuation of the correlation between the variables p and q as a function of reliability.

 • circles (latent variables [LV]) represent the true score